 Judge for yourself.
 Which would you be more likely to click on?

 When writing an ad, it’s a good idea to focus on what you want.
 Describe all the great and positive things about you or your home, and all the wonderful qualities you are seeking in a housemate or caregiver.
-Once you have found someone you like, you can work together to decide your household agreements.
+See below of this page for some samples.

-A lot of people want to include everything they do not want, so that they can screen out bad people.
-But that’s not what happens.
-What happens is you screen out good people.
-The more daunting or demanding or negative your ad is, the less responses you will get.
+A lot of people want to include all their deal-breakers, so that they can screen out bad people.
+Unfortunately, that’s not what happens.
+If you write an ad that is daunting and negative and demanding, you are going to screen out all the good people!

 - “Don’t apply if you are not this-thing, this-thing, and this-thing”